boddhisattva/sales_tax/README.md

 ## About

-Based on the [given problem statement](https://github.com/boddhisattva/sales_tax/blob/master/problem_statement.md) this is a program that calculates sales tax and prints out a receipt which has the following details related to a purchase:
+Based on the [given problem statement](https://github.com/boddhisattva/sales_tax/blob/master/problem_statement.md) this is a program that calculates sales tax and prints out a receipt which has the pricing details(including tax) related to the purchase of each item.
+One can **read more about design decisions** based on which how this app is built from [this section](https://github.com/boddhisattva/sales_tax/blob/master/README.md#code-related-design-decisions).
+You can see how a *purchase receipt* looks like from [the sample program output section](https://github.com/boddhisattva/sales_tax/blob/master/README.md#program-output).

-* Items purchased and their related cost(including applicable taxes if any)
-* Total sales tax collected
-* Total costs incurred related to the overall purchase.

 ## Code related design decisions